schehat/automatic_number_plate_recognition/README.md

 # Automatic Number Plate Recognition In Real Time
-Perform Number Plate Recognition with the TensorFlow Object Detection API and a PyTorch OCR model.
-With real time detection through the webcam the results are going to be saved in realtimeresults.csv
+Perform Number Plate Recognition with the TensorFlow Object Detection API and a PyTorch OCR model for detecting the text in the plate.
+With real time through the webcam the results are going to be saved in realtimeresults.csv

 ![Screenshot](test_image.png)